Equal Pay guidance for employers and employees.

 Both male and female workers are covered by equal pay legislation.
 This includes:

-It does not matter how long the worker has been employed, or whether the worker is full-time or part-time.
-Part-time workers may also have claims under separate laws.
+It does not matter how long you have been employed, or whether the you are full-time or part-time.
+If you are a part-time worker, you may also have claims under separate laws.

 Equal Pay claims are not about ‘fair pay’ or re-grading – they are about ensuring that men and women are paid equally for doing comparable (i.e. equal) work.

-Workers are entitled to have the same terms in their contract as members of the opposite sex, provided that the comparator is a current or former employee.
+If you are a worker, you are entitled to have the same terms in your contract as members of the opposite sex, provided that the comparator is a current or former employee.
 The worker and their comparator must perform work which is:

 There are also requirements about where the comparator works – some workers can rely on comparators employed in different locations.